 4 signs it’s time to replace your dishwasher

 Dishes lost their sparkle?
 Puddles on the floor?
-It could be time to replace your old dishwasher…
+It could be time to replace your dishwasher…

-The dishwasher is an unsung kitchen hero – you load it, leave it and then unload lovely clean dishes.
-It’s all so effortless compared to rubber gloves and sinks full of soap suds.
+The dishwasher is an unsung kitchen hero – you load it, leave it and then take out lovely clean dishes.
+No rubber gloves, no sink full of soap suds.

 1. The door doesn’t close properly